Intellectual reformers have been much maligned in American history because of their solitude.

 While saying that he would mobilize his supporters to attempt a recall election against Merriam and legal action was brought for vote tampering, Sinclair was torn between his own aspirations and the fate of the reform movement.

+He would never again run for public office, leaving EPIC a shell of its former self.
 EPIC would not live beyond 1936, which Sinclair predicted would be the year that the movement would sweep the American West.

 EPIC candidates once again suffered defeat in California and the End Poverty in California campaign withered away without its mobilizing figure.

 Bickering over the future of reform in the state and the structure of EPIC, members of the movement turned away from radical ideas and were absorbed into the national Democratic Party.
+Upton Sinclair returned to the writer's desk to continue his prolific writing career until his death in 1968.

 His first book following the election was I, Candidate for Governor, and how I got licked, which detailed all of the specific events that took palce in the campaign.